1–2 spots available for Q2 · Claim yours

 Recommendations by team size

-Solo founder or a two-person team
+Solo founder or two-person team

 Pick Laravel or Django.
 Both ship a CRUD-heavy MVP in four to eight weeks with a single senior developer.
 Both have admin panels and auth in the box.
 Both have hiring pools deep enough that you can bring on a second engineer cheaply when you need to.

 Avoid Go and Rails at this stage.
-Go will slow you down; Rails will slow down your next hire.
+Go will slow you down.
+Rails will slow down your next hire.

 2–5 person engineering team